MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

    :::image type="content" source="./media/enable-auto-release/meeting-chat-meeting-start-time.png" alt-text="Screenshot that shows check in using Teams chat.":::

+   Teams chat shows the organizer or an attendee they have checked into the room.

    :::image type="content" source="./media/enable-auto-release/meeting-chat-user-has-checked-in.png" alt-text="Screenshot that shows Teams chat user has checked in.":::

+   The organizer or an attendee can also make the room available for others through Teams Chat.

    :::image type="content" source="./media/enable-auto-release/meeting-chat-room-is-released.png" alt-text="Screenshot that shows Teams chat user has released the meeting room for others to book.":::